zend-patterns/ZendServerNagiosPlugin/Installing-Nagios-Debian6.md

 As you can see, the command set on the client is used with the nrpe plugin while the command set on the server side is 'nrpe_check', and not "zs-cluster-status".

+A command.cfg template you could copy-paste to the main commad.cfg file is deliver with plugin in the /templates directory.

 **Defining the Service**

 We now have to define a Nagios service that uses the command.